What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

 There are no additional costs.
-Please bring writing materials, and a laptop or tablet if you need one.
+Please bring writing materials, and a laptop if you need one.

 When I've finished, what course can I do next?